DeGroote School of Business

 Required Courses

-• P797 – Independent Research Study I
+• BUSINESS P797 / Independent Research Study in Strategic Management I

-• P798 – Independent Research Study II
+• BUSINESS P798 / Independent Research Study in Strategic Management II

-• P715 – Entrepreneurship
+• BUSINESS P715 / Entrepreneurship

-François Neville’s research interests reside in the areas of strategic leadership, stakeholder strategy, and business and society.
+Dr. François Neville’s research interests reside in the areas of strategic leadership, stakeholder strategy, and business and society.
 Specifically, he focuses on questions related to how strategic leaders (e.g., CEOs, executives, and/or entrepreneurs) influence their organizations’ strategies and are influenced by ever-changing stakeholder and societal landscapes.
 He serves on the editorial boards of the Academy of Management Review and the Journal of Management, and has occupied various leadership and service roles within the Academy of Management, Southern Management Association, International Corporate Governance Society, Strategic Management Society, and Social Sciences and Humanities Research Council of Canada.

 Francois Neville